Introduction

 CGNS >= 3.4

-To partitioning the mesh for parallel computation, METIS library is required.
+To partition the mesh for parallel computation, METIS library is required.

 METIS >= 5.1